 Retirement Allowance Plan (RAP)

-Your benefit amount under the RAP is based on a percentage of your salary for each year that you participate in the plan.
-The formula used to calculate your annual RAP benefit is:
+The benefit amount under the RAP is based on a percentage of salary for each year of coverage under the plan.
+The formula used to calculate the annual RAP benefit is:

 Final average pay × Years of RAP participation × 1.25% (.0125)

 Your “final average pay” is the average of your highest 5 years of earnings out of your last 10 years of participation in the RAP.